SGnawali25/Codepath_Project_1/Data/Read.md

 Submitted by: **Sandesh Gnawali**

-This web app: **Pulls the singer data from spotify api and gives the related info**
+This web app: **Pulls the singer data from Spotify API and gives the related info**

 Time spent: **15** hours spent in total